noodldocs/noodldocs.github.io/2.4/guides/navigation/web-navigation/encoding-params-in-url/README.md

 ```
 name,category,description,price,identifyer
 Katana,steel,A classic japanese weapon used by the samurais,2000,katana
-Broadsword,steel,A favorite among the medival knights,1800,broadsword
+Broadsword,steel,A favorite among the medieval knights,1800,broadsword
 Morning Star,steel,A scary and heavy weapon that require an expert to handle,1200,morning-star
 Wooden Club,wood,A cheap and easy to use weapon that's popular among the farmers,50,wooden-club
 Bokken,wood,A japanese wooden sword used in Kendo,850,bokken